 1. What is the PRESENT value of the cash you could have TODAY . . . compared to receiving an unknown amount at an uncertain time in the future?

 2. Mortgage payments, taxes, insurance and maintenance costs continually build.

 3 Economic "uncertainties" could cause a decline in value.

 Can I set a minimum on my property?

 Yes.
 We will analyze your property and consult with you on a minimum or reserve price prior to the sale.
 This price is not advertised or disclosed to the bidders.

 Does it really matter which company I employ?

 YES!
 It is important to look to an Auction Company with the depth of experience with the type of property you are looking to sell.
-Paul McInnis, Inc. has the experience in all property types and market conditions.
+Paul McInnis, LLC has the experience in all property types and market conditions.